lil-armstrong/alx-higher_level_programming/0x11-python-network_1/README.md

     - You must use the `with` statement

 Please test your script in the sandbox provided, using the web server running on port 5000

+## 5. Response header value #1

+Write a Python script that takes in a URL, sends a request to the URL and displays the value of the variable X-Request-Id in the response header

+    - You must use the packages requests and sys
+    - You are not allow to import other packages than requests and sys
+    - The value of this variable is different for each request
+    - You don’t need to check script arguments (number and type)